-Every business that relies on data needs a backup and disaster recovery (BDR) plan in place.
+Every business that relies on data needs a backup and disaster recovery (BDR) plan.
 Chris Crellin, Senior Director of Product Management at Barracuda MSP, points out that although it has always been important for businesses to recover from user error, hardware failure, natural disasters, and more, with the security landscape posing such a heightened risk, it is even more critical.

 “As the threat landscape continues to evolve, BDR services can be the lifeline that keeps your SMB clients in business,” says Crellin.
-“This service is imperative not only for customers who rely on data to run their businesses but also for those who need to comply with industry regulations.”
+“This service is imperative for customers who rely on data to run their businesses and those who need to comply with industry regulations.”

 With widespread need across businesses in nearly all verticals, offering BDR solutions and services can represent a significant opportunity for value-added resellers (VARs) and managed services providers (MSPs).

-If you’re ready to make backup and disaster recovery one of the solutions your business offers, here are four simple steps to take on the path to your first BDR sale.
+If you’re ready to make backup and disaster recovery one of your business’s solutions, here are four simple steps to take to your first BDR sale.

 Crellin says that to properly provide customers with backup and disaster recovery services, VARs and MSPs need to understand the systems they are backing up.
 “For example, if they are backing up vSphere, they need to know how it works, as well the solution they’re using to back it up,” he says.

-After proper training, you should be able to set up a new backup set, back up a customer’s business-critical data, and perform a complete restore while meeting their customers’ needs for RPO and RTO.
-“Vendors typically offer solution-specific training to make sure VARs and MSPs can take advantage of the BDR solutions efficiently and according to best practices,” Crellin says.
+After proper training, you should be able to set up a new backup, back up a customer’s business-critical data, and perform a complete restore while meeting their customers’ needs for RPO and RTO.
+“Vendors typically offer solution-specific training to ensure VARs and MSPs can take advantage of the BDR solutions efficiently and according to best practices,” Crellin says.

 2Find the right solution